 A unit will be considered defective when any of the following conditions are found:

-- 1) Struvite Crystals (magnesium ammonium phosphate crystals) Any struvite crystal greater than 5 mm in length. - Sulphide Blackening (smut) Staining affecting greater than 5% of the drained contents. - 3) Undesirable Parts Any combination of head parts, heads, tails, scales and viscera exceeding 2% of the drained weight.
+- 1) Struvite Crystals (magnesium ammonium phosphate crystals) Any struvite crystal greater than 5 mm in length. - Sulphide Blackening (smut) Staining affecting greater than 5% of the fish in the sample unit.

+3) Undesirable Parts